pdgcam/CSD3/README.md

 # CSD3 Help Center

 We can use this [portal](https://jira.hpc.cam.ac.uk/servicedesk/customer/portals) or email Stuart for help.
-They are very helpful!
+They are very nice and helpful!

 # Log-in